 The challenge is clearly to manufacture “green” capital goods in African countries, rather than importing them.

 This means building solar panel manufacturing plants, waste sorting plants, railroad equipment manufacturing units, railroad rolling stock, on African soil…..

 Strategic partnerships based on co-design and co-production between African and European industrialists would ensure the progressive transfer of know-how, maximize local added value, and would be a guarantee of competitiveness.

-The Observatory has three main objectives:
+The Observatory has two objectives:

 - Promote the “Leading” companies having developed green manufacturing activities in Africa.

 - Analyse the value chain of each green manufacturing sector.